-The Order-to-Cash process is often one of the last process areas that transitions to a Shared Services or a Business Services delivery model.
-The reasons O2C processes are usually last is that these processes are closer to the customer, resulting in significant influence and oversight being required by individual business units and geographies.
+The Order-to-Cash process is often one of the last process areas that transition to a Shared Services or a Business Services delivery model.
+The reason O2C processes are usually last is that these processes are closer to the customer, resulting in significant influence and oversight being required by individual business units and geographies.
 Since company revenues and profitability are tightly linked with customer experience, there is often hesitancy from business owners to relinquish control of the underlying work processes that are a part of Order-to-Cash.

 The results for many companies from this tight control of O2C include non-standard business processes, unnecessary complexity, and decentralized work activities in local geographies.
 While decentralized processes can create high-touch delivery for customers, maintaining processes that are of the highest quality requires significant staffing and often re-work when work-steps are frequently inconsistent or broken and transitions between work activities are not standardized or clearly defined.